Why Prolonged Sitting Could Make Your Butt Flatter: Doctor Explains

 There’s no need to worry, I’ve got your back!
-My 30 years of treating back pain patients and analyzing almost every seat cushion ever made allow me to advise you about the benefits of the best seat cushion for engaging your butt muscles.
-I wanted to address this issue by providing some evidence-based solutions in regard to pressure management and cushions.
+My 30 years of treating back pain patients and analyzing almost every seat cushion ever made allow me to share my opinion about the benefits of the best seat cushion for engaging your butt muscles.
+I wanted to address this issue by providing some evidence-based research in regard to pressure management and cushions.

 Also, if you are into inexpensive alternatives to office chairs, I wrote a fascinating article on how and why you should consider these options for weak buttocks muscles and I encourage you to read it!

 For My Patients Who Have Weak Buttocks Muscles, I Have Designed This Seat Cushion (below):

 In response to my research, I decided to create my own seat cushion and test it out on my patients.
 I eventually created a seat cushion that worked well after trying different materials and designs.
 My patients liked it!
 The secret to the success of my seat cushion is in the design.
 I wanted to design something that may provide comfort and support, so I incorporated an ergonomic design with that intention.
 If you’re looking for a seat cushion, I highly recommend giving mine a try.
 Trust me, it’s worth it!

 Workout: Start Exercising Butt Muscles

 Including the above, having a small office or home workout routine targeting your butt will hugely enhance the chances of it becoming more toned and rounder.
 Here are some weight-free exercises you can undergo to make your buttocks less flat.